How to Become a Notary in Montana

 - The date and time of the notarial act.

-- A description of the record, including the date of the record if indicated, and the type of notarial act.
+- A description of the record, including the date of the record if indicated and the type of notarial act.

 - The full name and address of each principal.

-- The signature of each principal, except:
+- The signature of each principal.
+Exceptions:

 - Transcripts of depositions and certified copies do not require the signature of the individual for whom the notarial act is performed.